 Aside from eyebrow pencil (thanks to being far too trigger happy with a tweezer in my teens), all I use is Loose Powder (MAC), Mascara (Younique) and lipstick (whichever triggers my fancy at the moment).
 I will say that choosing the right shade of powder is vital.
 In the past, I used something that was far too yellow for me and walked around looking jaundiced.
 I eschew foundation (and BB creams, anything liquid) for several reasons.
 One, the intense coverage it promises comes with consequences, i.e., pores can’t breathe, sweat gathers below the foundation, it cakes and gets into the lines/creases, and over time, blackheads are inclined to surface.
 With loose powder, it gives a beautifully natural finish and is so light, it does minimal damage to my skin.

-Beauty tips in a nutshell
+Beauty and makeup tips in a nutshell

 - Eat healthy